 I enjoy exploring the origin and original context of musical works of all kinds—when did it become popular, who created it or first wrote it down, what else did they write, what was the world like at that time, why was this particular piece created, where it was first performed, what did people think of it, and what can we learn from it today?

-Through music, the pioneers speak to us, and their stories come to life.
+Through music, history speaks to us, and stories come to life.